Alexithymia: Do You Have Words For Your Feelings?

 With Alexithymia, you may come across as socially awkward to others, as you do not automatically appear jolly on ‘happy’ occasions.
 Your difference may cause you to be socially anxious and find gatherings unappealing.
 When unfortunate events occur, you may seem unusually stoic, and fail to receive the sympathy and empathy others offer you.
 This, however, does not mean you don’t feel things— physiologically, at least, you do.
 You may have physical symptoms or even suicidal ideations, but the sources of your distress remain a mystery to you.
 To check if you have Alexithymia, see if you identify with the following:

-Some Inner Signs of Alexithymia:
+Some Inner Signs:

 You are out of touch with your feelings.
 When you try to feel into your heart, you feel blocked.